viamrobotics/docs/docs/tutorials/scuttlebot/scuttlebot.md

 ## On completion

-After successfully completing this tutorial, you have a fully configured SCUTTLE robot.
+After successfully completing this tutorial, you have a fully configured SCUTTLE Robot.
 You can drive it around and view its camera stream.

 To take things to the next level, check out our [Color Detection with SCUTTLE Robot](/tutorials/scuttlebot/color-detection-scuttle/) tutorial or create your own camera-related tutorial.